TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`packages/`
 -----------------

-Each web site which is run on TYPO3 **should** have a :ref:`sitepackage <t3sitepackage:start>`, an extension with a special purpose containing all templates, styles, images, etc. needed for the theme.

-It is usually stored locally and then symlinked into the :ref:`directory-vendor` folder.
-Many projects also need custom extensions that can be stored here.

-The folder for local packages has to be defined in the project's :file:`composer.json` to be used:
+If you installed TYPO3 using the base distribution `composer create "typo3/cms-base-distribution"` this folder is automatically created and registered as repository in the the :file:`composer.json`.

+You can put your site package and other extensions to be installed locally here.
+Then you can just install the extension with `composer install myvendor/my-sitepackage`.

+If you did not use the base-distribution, create the directory and add it to your repositories
+manualy:

-..  code-block:: json
+..  code-block:: diff
-    :caption: composer.json
+    :caption: composer.json (diff)

       {
          "name": "myvendor/my-project",
-        "repositories": {
+         "repositories": [
-            "packages": {
+     +       {
-                "type": "path",
+     +           "type": "path",
-                "url": "packages/*"
+     +           "url": "packages/*"
              }
-        },
+         ],
          "...": "..."
       }

 .. _directory-public:

 :file:`public/`